wustho/baca/README.md

 TextJustification = justify

 # currently using pretty=yes is slow
-# and taking huge amount of memory (more than GUI reader)
+# and taking huge amount of memory
-# but it can render table pretty well
 Pretty = no

 PageScrollDuration = 0.2